• Skip to main content

 6. Go Easy on the Bacteria Killers

-A woman uses hand sanitizer on her hands.
+A woman uses hand sanitizer.

 For some people, staying healthy while traveling means getting rid of any possible trace of bacteria.
 In the process, they tend to abuse their hand sanitizer.